Inria-NERV/vizaj/README.md

 The camera can be rotated by drag and drop.
 Right-click drag and drop translates the camera.
 Scrolling zooms and unzooms.

-The online app can be accessed here https://bci-net.github.io/vizaj/
+The online app can be accessed here: https://bci-net.github.io/vizaj/

+# Citation

+When citing Vizaj or using it for obtaining results and figures for publications, please also cite the journal article reference:

+> Rolland T, De Vico Fallani F (2023) Vizaj—A free online interactive software for visualizing spatial networks.
+PLoS ONE 18(3): e0282181. https://doi.org/10.1371/journal.pone.0282181

 # Load data